 The video will walk you through the entire step-by-step process:

-Case 2: USB flash drive not showing files or folders
+Case 4: USB flash drive not showing files or folders

-Picture this scene: when you insert a USB flash drive in your Windows computer, it is detected and shows the occupying space.
+Picture this scenario: when you insert your USB flash drive into your Windows computer, it is detected and shows the occupied space.
 But when you try to access the drive, you can't see any files or folders.

-Case 3: USB flash drive not recognized/working
+Case 5: USB flash drive not recognized/working